-When a student accumulates 2 or more tardies in a school day, the parents/guardians will be notified, and the student will be assigned School Service.
-For each 2 tardies, a student will serve 30 minutes of School Service.
-If the student has 2 additional tardies, one hour of School Service will be assigned.
-School Service is assigned and scheduled by the Deans of Students.
+Arriving on time, particularly in the morning, is an important aspect of our school day.
+When a student accumulates 2 or more tardies in a school day, the parents/guardians will be notified.
 If excessive tardiness occurs, appropriate disciplinary action will be taken, including the possibility of suspension or expulsion.